dpetrillo740/ME160/Procedure.md

 - Wait for the temperature to stabilize after the pressure has fully vented to exit the test by exiting out of the graph window. - Review your data using the .CSV file that has been created in the main github directory.
 - Save this file noting the nozzle size used
 - Repeat for all 4 nozzles

+If you have any issues while conducting this lab, please make a new issue using the (!) button at the right.
+You must be logged into github in order to do so.